 🏠 Your Home Value

 The first step before putting your home on the market is determining the value of your home.
 This will obviously play a big part in how much your closing costs will be, considering most closing costs (seller contribution & commissions to name a few) are based on percentages of the selling price.
-If you are clueless of how much your home may be worth, click here.
+If you are clueless of how much your home may be worth, click here or enter your address below.
 This will provide you with an instant home valuation.

 💰Maryland Closing Costs for Sellers